GoogleCloudPlatform/bank-of-anthos/opsani/dev-trial/README.md

 1. Deploy the Bank of Anthos application (see the instructions and helper scripts in the /opsani directory)
 2. Install the Dev Trial application as defined in the Dev Trial README that you either received from your Opsani engineering contact, or downloaded from your https://console.opsani.com account and application servo page.

-## Install
+## OR Ignore that, and use these scripts along with the opsani-manifest.yaml from the DevTrial "bundle"

-As described in the Opsani Dev Trial documentation, there are four parameters that need to be appropriately configured in the opsani-manifest.yaml:
+The opsani-manifest.yaml document has four parameters that need to be appropriately configured in the opsani-manifest.yaml:

 * NAMESPACE: The namespace against which the opsani servo is configured (default: bank-of-anthos-opsani)
 * DEPLOYMENT: The Kubernetes deployment name that is to be optimized (default: frontend)